When I tell people I write about typography, they often say,

 Yes and no. Sure, fonts are an important part of typography.
-But as you’ve been finding out, there’s much more to typography than fonts.
+But there’s much more to typography than fonts.

-Similarly, there’s more to text formatting than what font to use.
-Text formatting includes everything that affects the appearance of the characters on the page—not just fonts, but also point size, bold or italic styles, and letterspacing.
+Similarly, there’s more to text formatting than picking a font.
+Formatting includes everything that affects the appearance of the words on the page—not just fonts, but also point size, bold and italic styling, and letterspacing.

 In this chapter, there aren’t as many bright lines between correct and incorrect habits as in the last chapter.
 You won’t be able to get by on rote application of rules.
 You’ll need to start making typographic judgments of your own.